Birmingham Small Arms Company: Management

-Sir Bernard Docker remained chairman of BSA until 1956 when the BSA removed him.
+Sir Bernard Docker remained chairman of BSA until 1956 when the BSA Board removed him.
 In an acrimonious dispute conducted in the media the matter was brought to the BSA shareholders at the Annual General Meeting where the decision of the Board was upheld.
 Another significant departure for the fortune of the BSA Group but less controversial was the retirement on ill health grounds of James Leek CBE, managing director from 1939 until his retirement.
 Sir Bernard Docker was replaced as Chairman of the BSA Board by Jack Sangster.

 Dispersals

 The BSA bicycle division, BSA Cycles Ltd., including the BSA cycle dealer network was sold to Raleigh in 1957.
 Raleigh initially continued bicycle production in Birmingham at Coventry Road, Sheldon, Birmingham 26, into the early 1960s using up BSA parts but as time went on more stock Raleigh parts and fittings were used, some continuing to bear the 'piled arms' stamp.
 TI Group, owners of the British Cycle Corporation, bought Raleigh in 1960 thus gaining access to the BSA brand.
 Bicycles bearing the BSA name are currently manufactured and distributed within India by TI Cycles of India but have no direct connection to the original Birmingham BSA company.

 In 1960, Daimler was sold to Jaguar.